MRIT03/InMindLab5/README.md

 ![image](https://github.com/user-attachments/assets/f021573f-24b9-4e41-a533-e73bfa77a7ba)

 The database was first codded as entities in dotnet, and it was later translated into PostgreSql through the entity framework.
 To do so, the entities were declared in the Entities folder as part of the Domain section.

+The dataase was then divided into several schemas.
+The student schema containing the student table.
+The admin schema contains the admin table.
+Finally, the teacher schema contains the teacher table and the teacher_course table.
+The course table and the enrollement tables were left public as it made sense to be accessible by different tenants.

 In the Persistence layer, I installed the Entity Framework and declared it as a dependency, then I defined the DBContext as UmcContext.